lrdegeest/lrdegeest/README.md

 ### Howdy! 👋

-I'm a Senior Data Scientist at Lyft, a Visitig Professor of Economics at the University of San Franciscoo, an Assistant Professor of Economics at Suffolk University, and an Adjuct Professor of Economics at Boston College.
-I also keep a [blog](https://lrdegeest.github.io/blog/) with side projects.
+I'm a Senior Data Scientist at Lyft, a Visiting Professor of Economics at the University of San Francisco, and an Adjunct Professor of Economics at Boston College.
+Previously I was an Assistant Professor of Economics at Suffolk University.
+I also keep a [blog](https://lrdegeest.github.io/blog/) with side projects, essays and stories.

 If you're interested in talking about my work, your work, bikes, guitars, or anything else, get in touch!